-As an investment banker, Mr. Young has been a financial advisor to a wide variety of leading chemical and life science companies globally with regard to strategic financial advice, mergers, acquisitions, restructurings and capital raising.
+As an investment banker, Mr. Young has been a financial advisor to a wide variety of leading chemical and life science companies globally with regard to corporate business strategy, strategic financial advice, mergers, acquisitions, restructurings and capital raising.

 Mr. Young received an M.B.A. from the Harvard Business School (Baker Scholar with Highest Distinction), an M.S. in Accounting from New York University and a B.A. in Economics from Yale University.
 He is a Certified Public Accountant, a Chartered Global Management Accountant and member of the American Institute of Certified Public Accountants and the New York State Society of Certified Public Accountants.

-Mr. Young has been a board member of Société de Chimie Industrielle, a chemical and life science industry association, for over twenty five years and was President in 2016 and 2017.
-He has also been on the editorial advisory board of Pharmaceutical Executive Magazine for over twelve years.
-He was recently made a board member of the Chemical Heritage Foundation.
+Mr. Young has been a board member of Société de Chimie Industrielle, a chemical and life science industry association, for over twenty six years and was President for ten of those years.
+He has also been on the editorial advisory board of Pharmaceutical Executive Magazine for over thirteen years.
+He was recently made a board member of the Science History Institute (formerly the Chemical Heritage Foundation).
 He is also a member of the Committee of 100, a non-profit, non-partisan organization made up of around 140 distinguished Chinese Americans.
 Established in 1990 under the leadership of I.M.
 Pei, the Committee of 100 has a rich legacy of harnessing the power of its distinguished membership to address significant, complex issues pertaining to Americans of Chinese descent and U.S.-China relations.

 Steve has extensive M&A advisory, valuation and financing experience in the petrochemical, specialty chemical and fertilizer sectors.
 Prior to joining Young & Partners, Steve was a Managing Director and Co-Head of the Global Chemicals and Fertilizers group at Morgan Stanley & Co. with responsibility for North and South America, Japan and Asia.